 Kate Hoffman is an active Teaching Artist and Visual Artist.
 She received her MFA in Visual Art from the University of California, San Diego and a BFA in Fiber Art from the Maryland Institute College of Art in Baltimore.
 Since 1999 she has been following her passion for project based learning, working with youth and art in Baltimore, Cambridge, Baton Rouge, and San Diego city schools before landing in Los Angeles in 2009.
 This past summer found her working on a stop-motion animation as an artist-in-residence at the Tides Institute Museum of Art in Maine.
 She has previously been an artist-in-residence at the Banff Centre in Canada, the Birch Creek Ranch in Utah and at Centre Est-Nord-Est in Quebec.
 In 2012, she had solo exhibitions of her whaling meets the underground railroad project, Black Gold-Liquid Gold, the Golden Age of Whaling at Whittier College and at the ATA Gallery in San Francisco.
 In 2015 and 2014 she was included in local art and performance exhibitions; HomeLA/ JB Merrill House, Squaring the Circle in Llano del Rio, Art School at Human Resources and Surface Tensions at the Institute for Generosity and Labor.
 As part of the Arts Team at LFCSA she is as eager to share her expertise and enthusiasm for working across art mediums as she is to learn from those in her greater community both young and tall.

 Evelyn Serrano is a Cuban multidisciplinary artist and educator.
 She graduated with a Bachelor of Fine Arts degree from the Maryland Institute College of Art (MICA) in Baltimore and a Master of Fine Arts degree from the California Institute of the Arts, School of Art, in Valencia, California.
-She is currently pursuing a Masters in Education.
+She recently completed a Masters in Education with Alliant University.
 Evelyn has exhibited her work in many solo and group exhibitions nationally and internationally.
 She has curated visual and performing arts events throughout the United States as well as in Montevideo, Tel Aviv, Miami, Tijuana, and La Habana.
 In addition to her teaching at LFCSA, Serrano currently teaches at CalArts, and has lectured and led workshops in Miami, Mexicali, Dallas, and La Habana to name a few.
 She has many years of experience in the arts non profit world, and is the Artistic Co-Director of KonKuey Design Initiative.
 Her work as a solo artist and with diverse communities has been recognized by the Surdna Foundation, the National Endowment for the Arts’ Our Town, Art Place America, the Los Angeles County Commission on Human Relations, among others.

 Evelyn began her journey as an educator in 2003, and joined the LFCSA community in 2010.
 Her work with LFCSA students and teachers aims to create opportunities for impactful, artful, interdisciplinary, and civically engaged learning experiences.
 She believes that access to arts education is a student’s right, and sees the power of the arts manifested in her students’ lives every day.
 In her role as Arts Integration Director, she works with arts specialists, classroom teachers, administration, parents, and community partners, to advance the school’s vision for arts integrated, civically engaged, progressive education.
 She oversees the school’s Artist in Residency program, events with guest artists, and the Catalyst Network, a group of LA-based arts education advocates working to bring the arts to the core of K-12 education.
 She feels privileged to be able to work every day with a team of passionate educators, fearless students, and visionary administrators.
 Evelyn loves to travel, garden, spend time with family and friends, and work on new artistic adventures.